harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 So it is probably not unrealistic to figure that 100mcg of GHRP-6 dosed three times a day will yield the approximate equivalent of 3.5 to 4 ius of synthetic GH per day in a young adult male.

-* Pharmacokinetics and Pharmacodynamics of Growth Hormone-Releasing Peptide-2: A Phase I Study in Children Catherine Pihoker, Gregory L. Kearns, Daniel French and Cyril Y. Bowers, The Journal of Clinical Endocrinology &amp;amp; Metabolism 1998 Vol. 83, No. 4 1168-1172
+* Pharmacokinetics and Pharmacodynamics of Growth Hormone-Releasing Peptide-2: A Phase I Study in Children Catherine Pihoker, Gregory L. Kearns, Daniel French and Cyril Y. Bowers, The Journal of Clinical Endocrinology & Metabolism 1998 Vol. 83, No. 4 1168-1172

 Abstract